aijose/CarND-Behavioral-Cloning/project_report.md

 to the edges of the road.
 Therefore, by including images from the left and right cameras and attributing suitable steering values for these images, we provide training on how to recover from mistakes and edge behavior.

+* Since the steering angles for the left and right cameras are obtained by adding a correction factor to the center camera steering angle, the distribution of samples across steering angles is improved by increasing the number samples with higher steering angles.

 However, one challenge when including left and right camera images is that when the model is tested, the data provided to the model is only the center camera image.
 Therefore, the steering angles used for the left and right camera images during training must be adjusted to make it correspond to that of a center camera.
 A steering correction factor is used to assign a suitable value for the left